M.A. Program Course Descriptions

 Couples Counseling (1.5 units)

-This course prepares students to work successfully with couples: to develop skills in couples' assessment, treatment planning, and intervention.
-In addition to examining and applying the research on common factors related to effectiveness in couples counseling, the theories and techniques of the Gottman Method and Emotion Focused Therapy will be covered.
-Throughout, the course will emphasize the research base and relevance of each model for culturally diverse couples including LGBTQQI couples.
+This course prepares students to work successfully with couples and intimate partners by developing skills in assessment, treatment planning, and intervention.
+In addition to examining and applying the research on common therapeutic factors related to effectiveness in intimate counseling, the theories and techniques of the Gottman Method and Emotionally-Focused Couple Therapy will be covered.
+Throughout, the course will emphasize the research base and relevance of each model for addressing intersectional social locations in intimate partnerships, including LGBTQIQAA+ and Consensual Non-Monogamy communities.

 Crisis, Disaster, & Trauma Counseling (3 units)